philgentric/klik/Windows_en.md

 **IMPORTANT:**
-If after upgrading the source code you have a an error when starting, comme read this doc again as sometimes upgrading the source code also requires the upgrade of the compilation tools 'gradle' and 'java', this doc will also be updated and you will be told the new command lines.
+If after upgrading the source code you have a an error when starting, come read this doc again as sometimes upgrading the source code also requires the upgrade of the compilation tools 'gradle' and 'java', this doc will also be updated and you will be told the new command lines.

 Try: